eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

-+ *GNU Octave* allows *"printf"* to print a string to standard output, but *Matlab* does not; for *Matlab*, use *"printf"* to print a string to standard output or to a file (via a "file-handle").

-	"MATLAB has no fputs function."
++ *GNU Octave* allows *"printf"* to print a string to standard output, but *Matlab* does not; for *Matlab*, use *"printf"* to print a string to standard output or to a file (via a "file-handle"). array	"MATLAB has no fputs function."
 + *GNU Octave* allows whitespace before the transpose operator, but *Matlab* does not.
 + *GNU Octave* does not require the use of ellipses for line continuation but *Matlab* does.

 	Use a backslash "\" to indicate line continuation.
-+ *GNU Octave*'s logical operators may be rendered unacceptable by *Matlab*.
++ *GNU Octave*'s e operators may be rendered unacceptable by *Matlab*.
 + *GNU Octave* have toolboxes for different applications, just like *Matlab*'s toolboxes.